Stop smoking success as London councils get smarter with audience data

 The average cost per click for the campaign was also significantly reduced, so the more insights gained and acted on, the more you can get for your spend.
 As Paul Morris says: “Monitoring metrics as the campaign went out live meant we could optimise those messages and platforms working best to get the most from our budget.
 I could demonstrate where every penny was spent.”

-You can support your residents to reap the health and financial benefits of quitting through us at CAN in two different ways.
+Support your residents to reap the health and financial benefits of quitting smoking through us at CAN:

-Council Advertising Network partners: you can place Public Health England Stoptober digital ads on some of your ‘house ad’ space free of charge and get the messages running right across your website, whatever residents are browsing.
+Council Advertising Network partners: you can place Public Health England digital ads on your ‘house ad’ space free of charge and get the messages running right across your website, whatever residents are browsing.

-Both CAN network partners and other councils: for a bigger impact, you can run a Citizen Reach Stoptober campaign with us, adding your council logo to the Public Health England Stoptober digital ads and delivering them to the websites and social media channels your residents are using.
-The more councils that take part the more ads for your budget (you can ‘share to save’ – see here).
+Both CAN network partners and other councils: for a bigger impact, you can run a Citizen Reach campaign with us on the websites and social media channels your residents use regularly.

 Get in touch with us for a chat.